Using Diapers Safely for Newborns and Babies

 Precautions to Take Before Using Diapers for Babies

-Diapers are in direct contact with a baby’s skin, so it is advisable to take precautions before using diapers for babies.
-Following are some precautions to take:
+Diapers are in direct contact with a baby’s skin, so it is advisable to take precautions opting for diapers.

 - Check the baby’s skin to ensure that there are no rashes.
-Some babies are very sensitive and can develop rashes.
+Some babies have very sensitive skin and develop rashes immediately.

 - Specially designed overnight disposable diapers can be used at night.

 - Avoid heavier diapers during the daytime.
 Use gel-based diapers or diapers with skin creams or cloth diapers.